home

 At the NFL Media Conference on April 16th, the following introduction was given for the 2009 award:

-The second annual NFLPA, Kentucky Chapter Blanton Collier Award was presented in 2008 to the 1961-62 University of Kentucky football team, Blanton Collier's final UK team and recruiting class.
-It was presented for the manner in which they overcame the difficulties of the loss of their coach and the change in coaching philosophy in order to achieve success in life as well as on the field.
+The second annual NFLPA, Kentucky Chapter Blanton Collier Award was presented in 2008 to the 1961-62 University of Kentucky varsity and freshman football teams, Blanton Collier's final UK team and recruiting class.
+It was presented for the manner in which they overcame the difficulties of the loss of their coach, and the change in coaching philosophy, in order to achieve success in life as well as on the field.

 The first annual NFLPA, Kentucky Chapter Blanton Collier Award was presented in 2007 to University of Kentucky head football coach Rich Brooks; for integrity on and off the field.